 So begins the story of

-an internal memo to his technical staff – Bill
+an internal memo, copies to – Bill

 Shaw, DHS (Drake Sparkman), RS, Jr (Rod Stephens) and GGW (Gil Wyland, Sparkman & Stephens'

 chief engineer.)
 That memo describes a phone conversation he had with George O'Day.
 I call this memo the Dolphin 24 Birth Certificate.
-To

 I found it as a tissue carbon copy in the back of the Dolphin 24 technical file